Red-tagging in the Philippines: Labor unions

 The Commission on Human Rights stated that the administration's red-tagging has endangered the lives of a lot of members of Philippine labor unions, that "branding any group as a communist front without proper trial violates their constitutional guarantee of presumption of innocence."

 In 2018, Victor Ageas, labor union leader of the Nagkahiusang Mamumuo sa Suyapa Farm (NAMAFUSA-NAFLU-KMU), who stood against the Japanese giant Sumitomo Fruit Corp.
 (Sumifru) in Compostela Valley province survived an assassination attempt by motorcycle-riding gunmen who ambushed him while on his way to work.
 Labor union leader, Melodina Gumanoy, secretary of Namafusa-Naflu-KMU, was also targeted when motorcycle-riding gunmen attempted to kill her while she was on her way for work in Packing Plant 250 owned by Sumifru at Osmeña village, Compostela town.

-Moreover, labor organizations were also labelled as legal fronts of an underground armed struggle movement and arrested activists were routinely alleged of possessing firearms and ammunition.
+Moreover, labor organizations were also labelled as legal fronts of an underground armed struggle movement and arrested activists were routinely accused of possessing firearms and ammunition.

 The National Federation of Sugar Workers (NFSW), established by Negrense sugarcane workers in La Carlota, Negros Occidental in 1971, had been denounced as a front for the Communist Party of the Philippines as well as accused of profiteering on privately owned land.
 This then became the ex post facto justification for the Sagay massacre in which nine NFSW members were killed.
 Violent socioeconomic conflict has been a plague on a heavily stratified Negrense society since the 1850s.

 In the same month of October 2018, the government released a matrix of names involved in what it alleged to be a "Red October" plot.
 The list included names of activists from the Liberal Party, the Catholic Church, universities, and various human rights and labor groups.
 Transportation strikes organized against the rapid modernization of jeepneys were swept up by the Department of Transportation as a communist plot.

 José "Jerry" Catálogo of the NFSW had also reportedly been placed under taxpayer-paid surveillance before his subsequent assassination in Escalante by unidentified gunmen.